fiestalark/Odin-Todo/README.md

 Adding the ability to search by other fields like priority or due date

 Need to make sure counts update when adding a todo, in both project list and other places; streamline this somehow

+Change counts when toggle a todo item as complete

+add a way to see what was completed in a day, week , month etc